-- 1. Firstly, the magnitude, intensity, frequency and damages caused by natural disasters have Increased over the years. - 2.
-Secondly, there is a growing concern among people the world over to deal with the menace created by these so that the loss of human life and property can be minimised. - 3.
-Finally, significant changes have taken place in the pattern of natural disasters over the years.
+1. Firstly, the magnitude, intensity, frequency and damages caused by natural disasters have increased over the years.

+2.Secondly, there is a growing concern among people the world over to deal with the menace created by these so that the loss of human life and property can be minimized.